American Tabloid: Part II, Collusion, January 1959 – January 1961

-Following the Cuban revolution, Bondurant and Boyd both become CIA operatives while Littell investigates Jimmy Hoffa's ties to the mob.
+Following the Cuban Revolution, Bondurant and Boyd both become CIA operatives while Littell investigates Jimmy Hoffa's ties to the mob.
 Boyd also joins the employ of the Kennedy family, working on John's presidential campaign.
-Bondurant and Boyd ultimately collaborate with the CIA, the Mafia (seeking to retake its now-nationalized casinos in Havanna) and far right Cuban refugees plotting to overthrow Fidel Castro's communist regime.
+Bondurant and Boyd ultimately collaborate with the CIA, the mob (seeking to retake its now-nationalized casinos in Havana) and far-right Cuban refugees plotting to overthrow Fidel Castro's regime.
 Littell becomes increasingly frustrated with Hoover's anti-communist mandates and begins investigating the mob on his own.

 Through a series of snitches, Littell confirms that the Teamsters Union's pension fund is being used to finance organized crime.
 Littell tracks the fund's supposed "secret" accounting books to the home of mid-level mobster Jules Schiffrin in Lake Geneva, Wisconsin, coercing Jack Ruby into searching Schiffrin's home.
 While waiting for Ruby, Littell is severely beaten by Bondurant; Ruby had tipped off Bondurant to Littell's operation, and Bondurant feared that Littell would endanger the CIA's Cuban plots.

-After recuperating, Littell takes leave from the FBI, invades Schiffrin's home, and steals the fund's books himself.
+After recuperating, Littell takes leave from the FBI, invades Schiffrin's home and steals the fund's books himself.
 Cracking the books' code, he realizes that Joseph Kennedy loaned millions of dollars to the fund.
-Hoover fires Littell, revokes his pension, and blackballs him from every U.S. state's bar association.
+Hoover fires Littell, revokes his pension and blackballs him from every U.S. state's bar association.
 Boyd tries to get Littell a job with now-Attorney General designate Robert Kennedy, who emphatically refuses, also having received a report from Hoover of Littell's budding alcoholism and invented mob ties.